-The architecture, engineering and construction (AEC) sector has long been plagued with concerns like high costs, slow deliverables and lack of communication.
-This, in large part, can be attributed to a lack of efficient collaboration between the parties involved in a project, including architects, contractors, engineers, owners, designers and facilities managers.
+The architecture, engineering, and construction (AEC) sector has long been plagued with high costs, slow deliverables, and lack of communication.
+This, in large part, can be attributed to a lack of efficient collaboration between the parties involved in a project, including architects, contractors, engineers, owners, designers, and facilities managers.

 This can be a costly concern.
-The National Institute of Standards and Testing (NIST) estimates that this lack of interoperability costs building owners $15.8 billion annually – equivalent to a loss of 23 cents per square foot of US property every year.
+The National Institute of Standards and Testing (NIST) estimates that this lack of interoperability costs building owners $15.8 billion annually - equivalent to a yearly loss of 23 cents per square foot of U.S. property.

 Advanced technology like building information modeling (BIM) is changing this by improving both the processes and technology involved in the construction process.
-BIM is an intelligent, 3D model-based tool that provides users with a digital representation of the physical and functional characteristics of a facility.
-This kind of representation allows for increased insight into the planning, design, construction and management of the space.
-When implemented correctly, BIM can solve construction’s communications concerns and provide a shared knowledge resource that can be used as a reliable basis for decisions during a building’s lifecycle.
+BIM is an intelligent, 3D model-based tool that provides users with a digital representation of a facility's physical and functional characteristics.
+This kind of representation allows for increased insight into the space's planning, design, construction, and management.
+When implemented correctly, building information models can solve construction's communications concerns and provide a shared knowledge resource that can be used as a reliable basis for decisions during a building's lifecycle.

 Here is what you need to know about BIM and the importance of implementing it into your business.